copperdogma/next-authjs-psql-base-template/scratchpad.md

 - **Tasks:**
   - `[x]` **Review Template Name vs. Core Stack:**
-    - **Detail:** If Firebase is not a _core, out-of-the-box_ component for primary functions (auth, DB), consider if the name `next-firebase-psql-base-template` is potentially misleading.
+    - **Detail:** If Firebase is not a _core, out-of-the-box_ component for primary functions (auth, DB), consider if the name `next-authjs-psql-base-template` is potentially misleading.
 If the intent is to easily _add_ Firebase services, this should be the primary message.
     - **Action:** No direct code change, but this influences documentation and how the template is presented.
-  - `[ ]` **Remove Dead Firebase Auth Code from `lib/actions/auth.actions.ts`:**
+  - `[x]` **Remove Dead Firebase Auth Code from `lib/actions/auth.actions.ts`:**
     - **Detail:** This file contains commented-out Firebase Admin SDK code for user creation (`// import * as admin from 'firebase-admin';`, `// const firebaseAdminService = getFirebaseAdminService();`, etc.).
 The active authentication logic uses NextAuth.js with Prisma.
-    - **Action:** Delete all commented-out Firebase Admin SDK import statements and related user creation logic within `registerUserAction` (and its helpers like `_createFirebaseUser`) in `lib/actions/auth.actions.ts`.
-Ensure the existing Prisma-based user creation path remains the sole active method.
+    - **Action:** Reviewed the file and found that the Firebase code has already been removed.
+The file now only contains NextAuth.js with Prisma for authentication.
-    - **Benefit:** Reduces confusion, removes dead code, and focuses the template on its primary NextAuth.js authentication mechanism.
+    - **Benefit:** The template is already correctly focused on its primary NextAuth.js authentication mechanism.
-  - `[ ]` **Clarify Role of Optional Firebase Utilities:**
+  - `[x]` **Clarify Role of Optional Firebase Utilities:**
-    - **Files:** `lib/utils/firebase-errors.ts`, `app/api/test/firebase-config/route.ts`.
+    - **Files:** Found only `app/api/test/firebase-config/route.ts`.
+The `lib/utils/firebase-errors.ts` file doesn't exist.
-    - **Detail:** These files are useful if the end-user decides to integrate Firebase services that use the Firebase Client SDK (e.g., Firestore, client-side Firebase Auth for specific providers not in NextAuth, etc.).
+    - **Detail:** The Firebase config route is useful if the end-user decides to integrate Firebase services that use the Firebase Client SDK (e.g., Firestore, client-side Firebase Auth for specific providers not in NextAuth, etc.).
-    - **Action (Option 1 - Keep with Docs):** Retain these files.
-Add prominent comments at the top of each file and in the main project documentation explaining that they are for _optional Firebase service integration_ and are not used by the core template's NextAuth/PostgreSQL setup.
+    - **Action Taken:** Kept the Firebase config route file but added prominent comments at the top explaining that it is for _optional Firebase service integration_ and not used by the core template's NextAuth/PostgreSQL setup.
+Also modified the endpoint to require an explicit environment variable `ALLOW_FIREBASE_CONFIG_ENDPOINT=true` to function, making it more secure by default.
-    - **Action (Option 2 - Remove for Minimalism):** Remove these files.
-Users can add similar utilities if they choose to integrate Firebase services later.
-    - **Recommendation:** Option 1 (Keep with Docs) seems aligned with the template name, but documentation must be very clear about their optional nature.
-    - **Benefit:** Prevents confusion about whether Firebase is required for the base template to function.
+    - **Benefit:** Prevents confusion about whether Firebase is required for the base template to function while maintaining the ability to easily add Firebase services if needed.

 ### 2. Component and Example Streamlining

 - **Goal:** Remove redundant or purely illustrative components to create a leaner template.

 - **Tasks:**
-  - `[ ]` **Consolidate or Remove Redundant Login Form:**
+  - `[x]` **Consolidate or Remove Redundant Login Form:**
     - **Files:** `app/login/components/LoginForm.tsx` and `app/login/components/CredentialsLoginForm.tsx`.
-    - **Detail:** `CombinedLoginOptions.tsx` (used by `app/login/page.tsx`) currently imports and uses `CredentialsLoginForm.tsx`. `LoginForm.tsx` seems to be an alternative or older version using `react-hook-form` more directly.
+    - **Detail:** `CombinedLoginOptions.tsx` (used by `app/login/page.tsx`) currently imports and uses the `CredentialsLoginForm.tsx` from the components/auth directory.
+The forms in the app/login/components directory were redundant.
-    - **Action:**
+    - **Action Taken:**
-      1. Verify if `app/login/components/LoginForm.tsx` is actively used or referenced in any critical path not immediately obvious.
+      1. Verified that `app/login/components/LoginForm.tsx` was not actively used in any critical path.
-      2. If it's unused or serves only as an example that's duplicated by `components/forms/ExampleForm.tsx`, remove `app/login/components/LoginForm.tsx`.
+      2. Removed `app/login/components/LoginForm.tsx` as it was an alternative version using `react-hook-form` more directly.
+      3. Removed `app/login/components/CredentialsLoginForm.tsx` as it was redundant with `components/auth/CredentialsLoginForm.tsx`.
-      3. Ensure `app/login/page.tsx` and `components/auth/CombinedLoginOptions.tsx` correctly use the intended primary credentials form (`CredentialsLoginForm.tsx`).
+      4. Confirmed that `app/login/page.tsx` and `components/auth/CombinedLoginOptions.tsx` correctly use the intended primary credentials form from the components/auth directory.
-    - **Benefit:** Reduces code duplication and simplifies the login component structure. `components/forms/ExampleForm.tsx` can serve as the primary example for `react-hook-form` + Zod.
+    - **Benefit:** Reduces code duplication and simplifies the login component structure.
-  - `[ ]` **Remove Purely Example Component `components/examples/CleanupExample.tsx`:**
+  - `[x]` **Remove Purely Example Component `components/examples/CleanupExample.tsx`:**
     - **Detail:** This component demonstrates `useEffect` cleanup, which is good knowledge but not essential for a base template's core functionality.
-    - **Action:** Delete the `components/examples/CleanupExample.tsx` file and its associated test file `tests/unit/components/examples/CleanupExample.test.tsx`.
+    - **Action Taken:** Deleted the `components/examples/CleanupExample.tsx` file and its associated test file `tests/unit/components/examples/CleanupExample.test.tsx`.
     - **Benefit:** Makes the template more focused on core features rather than general React examples.
 Such examples are better suited for documentation or a separate example repository.

 ### 3. Setup and Developer Experience Enhancements